 - Improve brand recognition.

 - Demonstrate that you give attention to your clients.

 - Educate and provide useful links.

 - Drive traffic to your website.

 But the real challenge in a business like insurance sales is trying to be a Froot Loop in a world of Cheerios.
-There is very little that truly differentiates you from other insurance agents and brokers.
+For most, there is very little that differentiates one agent or broker from another.